-The IBL Program is especially proud of the prominent careers of its graduates.
-The alumni of the IBL Program could now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, as well as in the positions of university teachers, governmental officials, experts of regulatory bodies or even in the non-profit sector.
+The Program is highly attractive to applicants holding a law degree, who wish to continue an international career not only in legal practice (law firms, in-house counsels) but also in academia, the governmental sector and increasingly various areas of finance (e.g., financial regulatory agencies, investment companies, banks).
+The alumni of the IBL Program can now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, but as well in the positions of university teachers, governmental officials, experts of regulatory bodies or even in the non-profit sector.

 Entry Requirements for the IBL LLM Program

 In addition to meeting the General CEU Admissions Requirements, applicants to the IBL LLM Program must also fulfill the Program-specific admission requirements.